concurdev/hector-sorts/README.md

 # hector-sorts: Sorting Algorithms

-This npm package provides a collection of common sorting algorithms implemented in JavaScript.
+This package provides a collection of common sorting algorithms implemented in JavaScript.
 These sorting algorithms can be used to sort arrays of numbers or any comparable elements.

 ## Installation